alice-ruv/board-games/README.md

       If one of the details provided isn't correct (missing or too long input) or if the username provided is already exist in the system, you'll get a screen message.

 &nbsp;&nbsp;
-   * After filling in the details correctly, you will enter your [user account](#system-options-for-logged-in-user-display).
+   * After filling in the details successfully, you will enter your [user account](#system-options-for-logged-in-user-display).

 &nbsp;&nbsp;